 Traffic Director for open service mesh

-Traffic Director is Google Cloud Platform's fully-managed traffic control plane for service meshes.
-Using Traffic Director, you can easily deploy global load balancing across clusters and VM instances in multiple regions, offload health checking from the service proxies, and configure sophisticated traffic control policies.
-Traffic Director uses open standard APIs (xDS v2) to communicate with the service proxies in the data plane, ensuring that you are not locked in to a proprietary solution and can use the service mesh control plane of your choice.
+Traffic Director allows you to deploy global load balancing across Google Kubernetes Engine clusters and VM instances in multiple regions.
+Traffic Director uses open standard APIs (xDS v2) to communicate across data plane, ensuring that you can use the service mesh data plane of your choice.

 Traffic Director features

 - A Google Cloud (Google Cloud)-managed traffic management control plane for open standard (xDS v2) sidecar proxies such as Envoy.

 - Ability to deploy Traffic Director-managed VM service instances running on managed or unmanaged instance groups and on container instances that use network endpoint groups.

 - Global load balancing, because you can deploy services in multiple regions using a single service IP address

 Traffic Director and Istio